oroinc/documentation/crm/user_guide_roles/sales_tools/territory_management.rst

 Sales Territories can also be used in the following widgets:

-- Forecast.
+- Forecast
-- Leads Statistics.
+- Leads Statistics
+- Opportunities Statistics
-- Opportunities Statistics.
+- Opportunities by Status